Lindows 4.0 (2003)

 So, what about i18n?
 There's a country option in the control panel, but it has no effect.
 There are no locales other than en_US in the system.

-If you create a user, the login manager does offer to pick a different account, though it also renames root to Administrator for some reason.
-There's also no option to create a user in the control panel, though a graphical user manager from KDE is installed.
+If you create a user, the login manager starts displaying other accounts, though it also renames root to Administrator for some reason.
+There's also no option to create a user in the control panel, even though a graphical user manager from KDE is installed.

 Some Windows-like directories such as “My Documents” are created inside the home dir: